Skip to main content

 • requests for collaboration in scientific research activities.

-The U.Porto Card is your identification document as a member of the academic community, ensuring that you have access to a wide range of services from U.Porto and partner institutions.
+If you are a member of this University, the U.Porto Card is the document that identifies you as such, ensuring that you have access to a wide range of services from U.Porto and partner institutions.
 The data associated with the card will only be processed if strictly necessary to:

 • access University infrastructures (classrooms; parking; halls of residence; canteens; etc.);